ITU-BDSA23-GROUP27/Chirp/docs/report.md

 ## Build, test, release, and deployment

 A new pull request is created when a branch needs to be merged into the master branch.
-Two GitHub Actions workflows get started: ‘CodeQL’ and ‘.NET (build and test)’, where the ‘CodeQL’ checks three times (CodeQL, Analyze (javascript) and Analyze (csharp)) and  ‘.NET’ workflow checks twice for push and pull request.
+When a pull request is created, two GitHub Actions workflows get started/triggered: ‘CodeQL’ and ‘.NET (build and test)’, where the ‘CodeQL’ checks three times (CodeQL, Analyze (javascript) and Analyze (csharp)) and ‘.NET’ workflow checks twice for push and pull request.

-The pull request gets merged into the master branch when all checks succeed.
-Two other workflows get triggered by the merge.
+The pull request gets merged into the master branch when all checks succeeds.
+Two other workflows get triggered by the merge from the pull request.
 The ‘Publish’ workflow makes one check and is responsible for publishing a release with a given tag.
 The ‘Build and deploy ASP.Net Core app to Azure Web App’ workflow makes two checks for both building and deploying and is responsible for deploying the application into Azure.

 <!-- image of UML activity diagram - Build, test, release, and deployment -->
 ![Process - Activity Diagram](images/Process_Activity_Diagram.png)